 Touched on earlier, La Jolla Cove is one of the most popular places in San Diego County.
 The cove is absolutely beautiful, and it’s perfect for swimming, sunbathing, or just relaxing and taking in stunning views.

-The cove is also a popular spot for people who want to watch sunsets, go on romantic beach strolls, or enjoy some quiet time.
+The cove is also popular for people who want to watch sunsets, go on romantic beach strolls, or enjoy some quiet time.
 Not only that but you can enjoy watching the sea lions too.
 Local sea lions love sunbathing near the cove all year round.

 La Jolla Cove is also one of the best places in San Diego to go snorkeling and scuba diving.
 The clear waters and wide variety of sea life make La Jolla Cove a popular destination for beginner and experienced divers or snorkelers.
 You can also enjoy a visit to La Jolla Underwater Park for these water activities as well.

-Whether you’re looking for a place to work on your tan, swim, or watch the sunset, La Jolla Cove is the perfect spot to enjoy a day outside in sunny San Diego.
+La Jolla Cove is the perfect spot to enjoy a day outside in sunny San Diego.
 It’s perfect for sea lions and people alike.

 15. Coronado Island